If you’re wondering how a regular, Jesus-loving family goes from living in suburbia USA to serving full time as missionaries oversees, keep reading!

 They met and married (not without a bit of controversy!) within two years.
 Ernie had just turned 18.
 They exchanged vows and, two days later, moved across the country – Colorado to Texas.
 Branden had taken a children’s pastorate, and their new life and adventure began!

 Those first few years were full of learning and growth (and growing pains).
+They were learning to be married, to carve out a new life, and to do ministry together.
 Branden thrived, teaching kids and puppeteering, learning all the ins and outs of full time ministry with a church.
-Ernie, having never done any children’s ministry ever before, quickly took on new roles – teacher, kids worship leader, host to a ridiculous puppet character named Caesar!
+Ernie, having never done any children’s ministry before, quickly took on new roles – teacher, kids worship leader, host to a ridiculous puppet character named Caesar!
 It was a season of laying foundation.

 Nearly six years later, with their first son on the way, the couple moved back to Denver to be closer to family.
 Silas was born that September, and life changed in the best way possible!
 A year and a half after that, Silas became a big brother – Ethan made them a family of four!